Eclectic Spacewalk #5 - Skin In The Game

 Symmetry in human affairs - Fairness, Justice, Responsibility, and Reciprocity

 The Intellectual Yet Idiot (as Taleb describes them) mistakes absences of evidence for evidence of absence.
-Historically, the IYIs have been wrong on: “Stalinism, Maoism, GMOs, Iraq, Libya, Syria, lobotomies, urban planning, low carbohydrate diets, gym machines, behaviorism, trans-fats, Freudian-ism, portfolio theory, linear regression, High Fructose Corn Syrup, Gaussian-ism, Salafism, dynamic stochastic equilibrium modeling, housing projects, marathon running, selfish genes, election-forecasting models, Bernie Madoff (pre-blowup), and p-values."
+Historically, the IYIs have been wrong on: “Stalinism, Maoism, GMOs, Iraq, Libya, Syria, lobotomies, urban planning, low-carbohydrate diets, gym machines, behaviorism, trans-fats, Freudian-ism, portfolio theory, linear regression, High Fructose Corn Syrup, Gaussian-ism, Salafism, dynamic stochastic equilibrium modeling, housing projects, marathon running, selfish genes, election-forecasting models, Bernie Madoff (pre-blowup), and p-values."
 Yet, the IYI is still convinced that their current position is right.

 Information sharing in transactions

 This asymmetry in risk bearing leads to imbalances and, potentially, to systemic ruin.
-This idea being a central component to systems becoming increasingly fragile, and the accumulation of such leading to Black Swan events — due to that fragility being unbeknownst to the user.
+This idea being a central component to systems becoming increasingly fragile, and the accumulation of such leading to Black Swan events — due to that fragility being unknown to the user.

 Rationality in Complex Systems